shubdragon/LoadNetworkImageRepo/README.md

 2) must share that location to homegroup.

-3) Note code behind in different pages and Package.appxmanifes (view it as code in xml editor)
+3) Note code behind in different pages and Package.appxmanifes (view it as code in xml editor) and also read commentd text in code behind.

 4) then build and run.